betafish-inc/adblock-releases/README.md

 ### Updating the dependencies

-Clone the external repositories:
+In order to build the extension, you need to use the `npm run submodules:update` npm script.
+This build won't include the snippets library.

-    git submodule update --init --recursive
+In order to create a build which includes the snippets library, you should use the `npm run submodules:update-with-snippets` npm script instead.
+This will work only if you have access to the [abp-snippets repository](https://gitlab.com/eyeo/adblockplus/abp-snippets).

-_Note: when building from a source archive, this step must be skipped._
+_Note: when building from a source archive, the above step must be skipped._

-Install the required npm packages for AdBlock:
+Run the following command to install all of the required packages

     npm install

-Install the required npm packages for Adblock Plus: cd adblockplusui npm install cd adblockpluschrome npm install cd .. npm run dist cd ..
+The above script will install the required npm packages for AdBlock, Adblock Plus, and run any pre & post install processing scripts.

 Rerun the above commands when the dependencies might have changed, e.g. after checking out a new revison.

 ### Building the extension

 Run the following command in the project directory: